 In the Hawaiian language, “Waimea” literally means “red water” – named after the dark color of the water in the bay.
-This is due to the sediment brought about from Waimea Canyon – a spectacular sight of nature that is unlike anything else in the Hawaiian islands.
+This is due to the sediment brought about from Waimea Canyon – a spectacular sight of nature that is unlike anything else in the island of Hawaii.

 Waimea Kauai is a great place to spend a few hours, especially before or after one of our spectacular Na Pali Coast tours.
 If you are looking to see a real taste of a laid back Hawaiian town with a truly local feel, then you should definitely spend some time exploring our home town.

 Waimea also is the main hub for visiting Kokee State Park, Waimea Canyon, and Polihale Beach.
 All of these places are lesser-known attractions to Kauai, but should not be missed.
 For Kokee and Waimea canyon, there are two different ways to access.
 One is from Waimea Canyon Road which is right in the middle of town.
 The other is past town towards Kekaha.
 It is recommended that you take one road up, and the other one down – each provide their own views and excellent scenery.